Utilizing anticoincidence veto in a search for gravitational-wave transients: Searches for higher-mass systems

-Dedicated searches for intermediate mass black hole binaries have been successfully carried out~\citep{PhysRevD.100.064064,abbott2022search,PhysRevD.104.042004}.
+Dedicated searches for intermediate mass black hole binaries have been previously carried out~\citep{PhysRevD.100.064064,abbott2022search,PhysRevD.104.042004}.
 In this section, we implement a search similar to the one indicated in Table~\ref{tab:range}, except that the targeted component masses now belong to $[100, 250]$~$\mathrm{M_{\odot}}$.
 This further exposes the search to the possible glitches triggered by relatively higher-mass (shorter duration) templates.
-The sensitivity of a search can be optimized by using a strict cut on the duration of templates, see for example~\citep{PhysRevD.104.042004}.
+The sensitivity of a search can be optimized by using, for example, a strict cut on the duration of templates~\citep{PhysRevD.104.042004}.
 Here we skip such fine optimization choices, primarily to isolate the effectiveness of the veto step.

 The injections within the given mass range are recovered from a longer duration of coincident data during O3a in a similar fashion as described in the main text.
 These are summarized in Fig.~\ref{fig:imbh}.
 We observe that the number of injections recovered is greater while using the anticoincidence veto at any given significance threshold.
 The self-consistency of the significance estimates is also shown.
-We attribute the greater improvement in the injection recovery, in part, to the smaller effect of the joint injections within any analysis segment as described in Section~\ref{sec:sec3}, which is around 4\% here due to a smaller rate of the high-mass injections in the given dataset, with the same analysis configuration.
+We attribute the greater improvement in the significance estimates, in part, to the smaller effect of the joint injections within any analysis segment as described in Section~\ref{sec:sec3}, which is around 4\% here due to a smaller rate of the high-mass injections in the given dataset, with the same analysis configuration.
 We note that the computational cost of conducting such a search is trivially small.